rhobs/observability-operator/README.md

 ### OLM

 The easiest way to try out the operator is to use OLM (that comes shipped with OpenShift).
-Assuming you are using OpenShift, add the Monitoring Stack Operator Catalog as shown below.
+Assuming you are using OpenShift, add the Observability Operator Catalog as shown below.

 ```
 kubectl apply -f hack/olm/catalog-src.yaml
 ```
 This adds a new Catalog to the list of Catalogs.
-Now, you should be able to use OLM Web interface to install Monitoring Stack Operator like any other operator.
+Now, you should be able to use OLM Web interface to install Observability Operator like any other operator.

 ### Kubernetes